 The good news is that the norovirus circulating in the population is behaving as expected and isn’t showing any signs of mutating into more serious versions of itself, Sara Mirza, CDC epidemiologist and coauthor of the new report, told BuzzFeed News.

-“At least that’s not what the data we’ve seen yet have shown us,” Mirza said.
+“At least that’s not what the data we’ve seen yet have shown us,” Mirza told us in September.
 “But it’s something we’re monitoring.”

 The same norovirus strain that has been spreading this year first emerged in 2015, and it makes up a large portion of the new cases.